hmalphettes/elasticsearch-streams/README.md

 Use case: pipe to and from levelup, pouchdb and other friends.

-The client is more or less agnostic at the moment.
+The client that executes the requests is more or less abstracted at the moment.
+Examples and tests are using the official client.

-Examples:
+# Examples:

 ## Stream random records into Elasticsearch
 ```